 The restaurant industry is intensely competitive with many well-established companies that compete directly and indirectly with us with respect to food safety and quality, ambience, service, price, value and location.
 We compete with national, regional and locally owned limited-service restaurants and full-service restaurants.
 Some of our competitors have significantly greater financial, marketing, personnel and other resources than we do, and many of our competitors are well established in markets in which we have existing shops or intend to locate new shops.
-In addition, many of our competitors have significantly greater financial, marketing, personnel and other resources than we do, and many of our competitors are well established in markets in which we have existing shops or intend to locate new shops.
-In addition, many of downward pressure on our customer traffic and may prevent us from increasing or sustaining our revenues and profitability.
+In addition, many of our competitors have greater name recognition nationally or in some of the local markets in which we have shops.
+Any inability to successfully compete with the restaurants in our markets will place downward pressure on our customer traffic and may prevent us from increasing or sustaining our revenues and profitability.
 Consumer tastes, nutritional and dietary trends, traffic patterns and the type, number and location of competing restaurants often affect the restaurant business, and our competitors may react more efficiently and effectively to those conditions.
 Further, we face growing competition from the supermarket industry, with the improvement of their "convenient meals" in the deli section, and from limited-service and fast casual restaurants, as a result of higher-quality food and beverage offerings by those restaurants.
 Meal kit delivery companies and other eat-at-home options also present some degree of competition for our shops.
-In addition, some of our competitors have implemented programs which provide price discounts on certain menu offerings, and they may continue to do so in the future.
+In addition, some of our competitors have in the past implemented programs which provide price discounts on certain menu offerings, and they may continue to do so in the future.
 If we are unable to continue to compete effectively, our traffic, sales and shop-level profit margins could decline, and our business, financial condition and results of operations would be adversely affected.